 The Solar Power Investment Tax Credit (ITC)

-The federal solar tax credit, also known as the Investment Tax Credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes if installed by December 31, 2019.
+The federal solar power tax credit, also known as the Investment Tax Credit (ITC), allows you to deduct a percent of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
 Thanks to the ITC, the average solar homeowner currenlty saves over $5,000 on the cost of going solar.

 - 2016 – 2019: The tax credit was at 30% of the cost of the system.